b4iterdev/opencore-dell-inspriron-14-3467/README.md

 This EFI is only for Dell Inspiron 14 - 3467, if you are using dell laptop with the same specs, to the following [this](https://dortania.github.io/OpenCore-Post-Install/usb/) guide to repatch USB Port.

 * You might also want to patch Battery [here](https://dortania.github.io/OpenCore-Post-Install/laptop-specific/battery.html#dsdt-patching) as this device doesn't need to patch.

+# For HighSierra user:

+For Opencore 0.6.7, macOS might not boot if you have AppleSecureBoot enabled as HighSierra is now old, so you might want to disable by going to Mics -> SecureBootModel -> Disabled

 # How to install ComboJack or ALCPlugFix.